ibm-cloud-docs/assistant-data/install-142.md

     After the job creates a pod, the PVC becomes bound and the installation can finish.
 After the installation is complete, you can delete the job you created.

-    For more information about using cronjobs, see [Backing up and restoring data](/docs/assistant-data?topic=assistant-data-backup).
+    For more information about using cron jobs, see [Backing up and restoring data](/docs/assistant-data?topic=assistant-data-backup).

 ## Installing on an Cloud Pak for Data 2.5
 {: #install-142-cpd25}